ryan-mcclue/unsw/comp3331/wk3/week3.md

 New keys are assigned to closest current ID
 Circular DHT each peer aware of successor and predecessor

+DHT is a structured P2P, i.e. rigid way of finding peers to in turn find resource In DHT, each node only connected to its direct neighbours, i.e. successor and predecessor Each node has a hash table.
+All data keys less than server key
+Node 2 owns all data keys [1..2), Node 3 [2..3)
+Exception is first server that owns all keys less than it normally (0,..1), but also all keys greater than final servers key [8..MAX_KEY)
+When a request is recieved, a hash table lookup is performed.
+Say request data key 4.2, will follow peers based on this rule to find destination If a server is removed, keys migrate to maintain this rule

 80% of ISP bandwidth is video streaming (acheived with: compression + DASH + playout buffering) Spatial compression (within image), temporal compression (from one image to next, i.e. frame delta) Playout delay is time sent to time played